hashicorp/terraform-provider-aws/website/docs/d/cur_report_definition.html.markdown

 ## Attributes Reference

-* `time_unit` - The frequency on which report data are measured and displayed.
+* `time_unit` - Frequency on which report data are measured and displayed.
 * `format` - Preferred compression format for report.
 * `compression` - Preferred format for report.
 * `additional_schema_elements` - A list of schema elements.